Crock-Pot Corned Beef and Cabbage

 Light one side of the grill, and remove the grate from the opposite side.
 Place the chicken on the side opposite the flame.
 Cover and grill for 1 hour.

-Toward the end of the cook time, I grilled a little zucchini to go with dinner.
+Toward the end of the cook time, I made a side of zucchini slices to go with dinner.

-Notes ♪♫ As always, check your ingredients for hidden gluten.
-I used Creole seasoning combined with brown sugar in this recipe.
+Notes ♪♫ No grill?
+No problem.
+You can bake them in the oven at 350º for about an hour.
+Don’t forget to check your seasoning blends for hidden gluten.
+I used a Creole Seasoning combined with brown sugar in this recipe.

 Print This Post Print This Post